clojure-emacs/cider/doc/caveats.md

 ## Injecting dependencies and Leiningen pedantic: abort mode

-Because injection currently creates an override of `tools.nrepl` dependency that Leingingen also pulls in starting up the REPL will fail if `:pedantic? :abort` is set.
+Because injection currently creates an override of the `nrepl` dependency that Leingingen also pulls in starting up the REPL will fail if `:pedantic? :abort` is set.
 Either remove the `:pedantic? :abort` setting or switch off injecting the dependencies with setting `cider-inject-dependencies-at-jack-in` to `nil` and